Kadet Remaja Sekolah Malaysia: Uniform

-There are 3 types of KRS uniforms, namely Uniform No. 2, Uniform No. 3 and Uniform No. 4.
+There are three types of KRS uniforms, namely Uniform No. 2, Uniform No. 3 and Uniform No. 4.
 There is also a type of informal activity attire (Uniform No.1) which is the KRS T-shirt with track bottoms.
 The most frequently used uniform is the Sherwood Dark Green Uniform No.4.
 The Uniform No. 4 is considered the official uniform of KRS.
 Uniform No. 4 consists of the Sherwood Dark Green long-sleeved smart shirt and trousers, beret, name tag, logos, collar dots, badges and lanyard.
 Additional items include a hackle for the beret, muffler and gloves.
 Boots are required when wearing the Uniform No. 4 and they include spike boots and drill boots (when drilling).
 Students seldom afford to purchase the Uniform No. 3 as it is an optional uniform for students which consists of a light green smart shirt and slack pants or school uniform trousers (olive green).
 Uniform No. 2 is a more formal activity attire which is a half-uniform.
 The cap badge of the KRS beret is worn on the right side (other groups wear them on the left side).

 It is compulsory for KRS nationwide in Malaysia to wear their uniform every Wednesday during school hours.
 Officers (teachers) are required to do so too.
 Officers normally chose to wear the Uniform No. 3 as it is more lightweight and airy.
 There are also bush jackets and ceremonial uniforms (pakaian istiadat) for high-ranking KRS officers which are normally education officers.

 Criticisms

 The current training system of KRS is handled by officers who are teachers at the same time.
 Unlike other youth organisations like Scouts (Rover Scouts, King Scouts, etc.), all the officer ranks are exclusively reserved for teachers only.
-Many of them attended a few days courses/seminars which is not sufficient enough to teach the cadets.
+Many of them attended a few days courses/seminars which is insufficient to teach the cadets.
 There is no intakes/courses available for the cadets who graduated in their secondary school.
 Although various associations are established to enable the ex-members to continue serving their units, most of them are concerned about their own respective schools' cadet corps only and the changes they made are not applicable to other schools no matter how constructive they are.
 There is no official association, rankings and system for graduated members.
 There is a call to establish a system for adult members and open the officer ranks to them.
 By doing so, many experienced ex-members will continue to serve the unit and share the burden of the teachers.
 Some suggestions are focused on making the teachers as advisors only and the part/full-time instructor will handle the training for the cadets.